rahul-vaish-007/MX-EMDK-Android-Java-DeviceIdentifiersWrapper/README.md

              @Override
              public void onDebugStatus(String message) {
                 // You can use this method to get verbose information
-                // about what's happening behing the curtain
+                // about what's happening behind the curtain
              }
          });
      }